Open House for Prospective Music Students

 Dr. Kari Adams

-Class: Fundamentals of Western European Music Theory
+Class: Principles of Jazz Theory

 Music 235